dear Advisor: should i PIVOT?

 Then ask them to join the waitlist for the offer and record the waitlist opt-in.

-7. Roll-out experiment to a small % of the ideal audience see what you’ve built
+9. Share experiment selectively, to a small % of the ideal audience see what you’ve built

 Example (cont'd): While the landing page is available to everyone, the marketing announcement is sent to 1% of target audience.